-What Are The Rules? ● The FIFA 17 Laws of Soccer Explained
+The 17 Laws of Soccer

 Soccer's rules and regulations are maintained and updated annually by the International Football Association Board (IFAB).
 The board consists of eight members, four of which come from FIFA, and the other four coming from England, Scotland, Northern Ireland, and Wales - all countries that contributed to the development of the sport.
-FIFA's most recently published rule book is 140 pages long, which is a bit ambitious for the casual player who is just becoming familiarized with the game.
-For this reason, we have prepared a simplified version below that should allow you to learn the basic rules of soccer.
-It is also important to note that although FIFA publishes an established set of rules, they are often modified by national and regional leagues and organizations.
-With that, you should ensure that you inquire with your coach, fellow players or league manager regarding any rules that deviate from the norm.
+We have prepared a simplified version below that should allow you to learn the basic 17 Law of the Game.

+It is critical to note that although FIFA publishes an established set of rules, they are often modified by national and regional leagues and organizations.
+Play within the Fair Oaks Soccer Club, the Capital Soccer Association, and our US Club Soccer affiliates has been modified based upon changes deemed appropriate for youth soccer.
+With that, you should ensure that you inquire with your coach, fellow players or league manager regarding rules that deviate from the norm.